continuumizm/cizm-website/posts/swu-fm-goes-on-air.md

   2018."></a></span><b>No longer a test transmission!</b> After years of work, SWU.FM starts broadcasting & beaming to the community & world today.
-From beginnings as a temporary exhibition to getting public support for the station & and being awarded an FM license, building the studio, and then covid launch delays –it's been a journey for hard-working heads like Ollie and the team for sure.
-It's been nice in this social media age to have some documentation and see the development and passion at work from the ground up - and now it's here!
+From beginnings as a temporary exhibition to getting public support for the station and being awarded an FM license, building the studio, and covid launch delays –it's been a journey for hard-working heads like Ollie and the team for sure.
+  In this social media age we were able to have some documentation and glimpses of the development and passion at work from the ground up - and now it's here!
 summary: SWU.FM a new radio station in Bristol is on the air officially & legally after a long building process and looks to draw from the rich pool of underground dance music artists and soundsystem culture roots of the community